TheSimpleFella/Installing-Firefox-to-Linux/README.md

 <h2>Operating Systems Used </h2>

 - Windows PC
-- Linux OS Virtual machine</b> (21H2)
+- Linux OS Virtual Machine</b> (21H2)

 <h2>Below are a list of steps and screenshots that demonstrate how I easily installed Mozilla Firefox.</h2>

 1. I opened the Linux command line.
 Installing applications on Linux demand a little more steps.
-I had to enter SUDO, which stands for "SUperuser Do" before the specific orders.
+I had to enter SUDO, which stands for "Superuser Do" before the specific orders.
 There are also other words needed in order to make sure the commands are executed correctly.

 <p>
 <img src="https://user-images.githubusercontent.com/126700220/233703103-97c392a5-df7e-46bc-ad57-1790f31c66b1.png" height="80%" width="80%" alt="Step 1"/>